jseaman1/CMSI387-JoshNickTigerlilly/project/02-DetailedDesign/detailedDesign.md

 By Tigerlilly Zietz, Josh Seaman, and Nick Morgan.

 ## 2.1 – Detailed list of Linux modules that will be modified/affected
 * `touch`: This modification would be added to the touch module.
-Using `-test` after typing the name of the new file will now test if the file already exists, , and  ----  prints informative messages for the user and if not, creates a new file with the given name, and if it does, prints an informative message in the same step.
+Using `-test` after typing the name of the new file will now test if the file already exists and prints informative messages for the user.
+If the file already exists, it will log a message that reads, "File already exists" and if not, creates a new file with the given name and logs the message "File created".
 * `echo`: This will not be affected, but it will be useful in the creation of this new utility.
 The inspiration for our modifications will likely come from the existing code in the built-in `echo` method.
 * `test`: This will not be affected, but it will be useful in the creation of this new utility.
 The inspiration for our modifications will likely come from the existing code in the built-in `test` method.